Below are a list of frequently asked questions, if you have a specific question that does not appear here please contact us.

 How long will the system run for?

 As long as is needed.
-Our systems run and record 24 hours a day, 7 days a week.
+Our systems capture data 24 hours a day, 7 days a week ensuring you never miss key events.

 How many rodents can be tested in one cage?